 Do I Need To Change My Dog’s Food?

-There is a wide range of reasons why you might need to change up your dog’s food, whether you’ve been advised to switch it by your vet, your puppy’s now an adult, your dog is now classed as a senior or they have a suspected allergy to food.
+There’s a wide range of reasons why you might need to change up your dog’s food, whether you’ve been advised to switch it by your vet, your puppy’s now an adult, your dog is now classed as a senior or they have a suspected allergy to food.
 Whatever the reason, it can be tricky to get your dog to make the switch.

-Some take a change in food in their stride, whereas others need a bit more time for their tastebuds to warm up to it or to feel more settled into the new routine!
+Some take a change in food in their stride, whereas others need a bit more time for their taste buds to warm up to it or to feel more settled into the new routine!

-Petlab Co.
+PetLab Co.
 Pro Tip: If you feed your dog dry food, they’ll need to drink more water than dogs who eat wet food, due to the lack of moisture in the dry food.

 How Can I Tell If My Dog Has A Food Allergy?